 Kwasnik set up shop in the wrong part of Berlin (read: the east) – and decided to flee to the western sector with his entourage in 1950.
 The Circus Barlay was first run by a trust until it was transformed into a municipal organization in 1952 and overseen by the Magistrate of Berlin.

 By 1956 – as with virtually all companies in the GDR – it was turned into a Volkseigener Betrieb (a publicly owned enterprise).
-The circus building the Kwasnik had built along the Friedrichstraße was torn down in 1963 to make room for the New Friedrichstadt-Palast (which opened in 1984) – “largest and most modern show palace in Europe”.
+The circus building that Kwasnik had built along the Friedrichstraße was torn down in 1963 to make room for the New Friedrichstadt-Palast (which opened in 1984) – the “largest and most modern show palace in Europe”.

 The Zirkus Barlay was soon joined by the Zirkus Busch.
 Jacob Busch had originally founded the Zirkus Busch in Nuremberg in 1919 – but by the end of the second world war it was located in Meerane Saxony.
 After handing over the reins to his adopted son Fritz van der Heydt, the circus began operating again as early as the fall of 1945 in the soviet occupation zone.